 Figure 2: Distribution of gene index for 920 genes in the training set (lower dark histogram).
 Any genes with a length not divisable by 3 or with unusual start codons (not ATG, GTG and TTG) or stop codons (not TAA, TAG, and TGA) are not counted.
-The inset whose the cumulative distribution, i.e. the fraction of genes with a gene index below a certain value; the vertical line denotes the average gene index.
+The inset shows the cumulative distribution, i.e. the fraction of genes with a gene index below a certain value; the vertical line denotes the average gene index.
 For comparison the larger histogram shows the gene index for orfs (open reading frames) in the training data.
-The following criteria were used for selecting orfs: 1) they do not have the same stop codon, only the one with the lowest gene index was included.
-11/24/2009 Data Mining: Principles and Algorithms
+The following criteria were used for selecting orfs: 1) they do not have the same stop codon as a labeled gene, 2) the length is more than 100 base pairs, 3) if several orfs had the same stop codon, only the one with the lowest gene index was included.